pjones006/todolists/README.md

-## Assignment for Module #1: Basic Active Record CRUD
+## Assignment for Module #2: Active Record Relationships

-The overall goal of this assignment is to assess your ability to implement basic CRUD functionality of Active Record.
+The overall goal of this assignment is to assess your ability to implement and use Active Record model relationships.
 This includes:

-  * Creating Active Record Models using a rails-provided generator (`rails g model` or `rails g scaffold`)
+  * Creating Active Record models and relationships between the models using a rails-provided generator (`rails g model` or `rails g scaffold`)
-  * Creating a DataBase (DB) schema
-  * Inserting rows in the DB
-  * Updating rows in the DB
-  * Querying the DB with exact matching
-  * Getting rows from the DB by Primary Key (PK)
-  * Deleting rows from the DB
-  * Retrieving paginated results from the DB using `limit` and `offset` keywords

-This does NOT include:
+  * Providing validations for models (using built-in Active Record validations as well as custom validations)

-  * Seeding with seeds.rb
+  * Implementing a grandparent relationship with a `:through` option
+  * Providing bootstrap data using a `seeds.rb` file
-  * Relationships
+  * Implementing `default_scope` queries
-  * Validations
+  * Implementing aggregation queries
-  * Advanced queries
+  * Implementing advanced queries (e.g., SQL snippets)

-These topics of Active Record are covered in Module 2.
+  * Implementing model/database (DB) cascades

-The functional goal of this assignment is to implement CRUD behavior for four (4) Model classes
+The functional goal of this assignment is to implement relationships and query behavior for the following four (4) model classes

   1. User
   2. Profile
   3. TodoList